Skip to main content

 2026 · California Care Compass

-The headline, and what it changed.
+The headline, and where it stands now.

-The history, in three phases.
+The history, in four phases.

 What “non-MAGI” means and why it matters.